 • SOC 2 Type 2 certified

 Pricing: Free tier (no credit card required), Starter at $100/mo, Professional at $149/mo (annual), Business at $249/mo (annual).
-Three-month minimum commitment.
+Month-to-month billing is available, with discounts on annual contracts.

 Good for: Recruiting teams and agencies that want to consolidate sourcing, outreach, and scheduling into one platform instead of stitching together separate tools for each step.